 Quote from the report ‘The Angry Summer’ by the Australian Climate Commission

-In Australia, the past summer has been the hottest in the country’s records.
+In Australia, the summer of 2013 was the hottest in the country’s records.
 The US also had the hottest summer on record in 2012.
 “In summary, there is now an ongoing fundamental shift in the climate system,” the Australian Climate Commission’s latest report said.
 The report, entitled ‘The Angry Summer’, has been reviewed for accuracy by scientists from leading universities, the Bureau of Meteorology and the CSIRO, and endorsed by a range of emergency services and health groups, including the Australian Medical Association.

 Climate change a key factor in extreme weather, experts say